 2. Pump- After returning to the unresponsive victim begin chest compressions.
 Push down 2 inches into the center of the chest 30 times.
 At this step, it is crucial to pump hard and fast or the compressions could essentially be inadequate.

 While these steps seem relatively straightforward, performing breaths can interrupt the compressions, lessening their value.
-In addition, performance of traditional CPR outside of the hospital is often difficult.
-In an effort to improve return of spontaneous circulation (ROSC) outside of the hospital, the American Heart Association (AHA) recently initiated Hands-Only CPR, which rids CPR of breaths and focuses solely on chest compressions.
+In addition, the performance of traditional CPR outside of the hospital is often difficult.
+In an effort to improve the return of spontaneous circulation (ROSC) outside of the hospital, the International Liaison Committee on Resuscitation (ILCOR) recently initiated Hands-Only CPR, which rids CPR of breaths and focuses solely on chest compressions.
 Compression-Only CPR is broken down into 2 steps, rather than 3: